understanding-astro/understanding-astro-book/ch3.md

     <br><br><br>
 </figure>

-If we were building an interactive application and working with a framework like React or Vue, a widely common approach is to render on the server and rehydrate on the client.
+If we were building an interactive application and working with a framework like React or Vue, a widely common approach is to render on the server and hydrate on the client.

-Rehydrating, in layperson’s terms, means re-rendering the entire application again on the client to attach event handlers to the DOM and support interactivity.
+Hydration, in layperson’s terms, means re-rendering the entire application again on the client to attach event handlers to the DOM and support interactivity.

 In theory, this is supposed to give us the wins of server-side rendering plus the interactivity we get with rich client-side rendered applications.